arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SWCLK     | PA14_SWCLK_BOOT0_1       | SWD Clock              |
 | PF2       | PF2_NRST_1               | NRST                   |

-1x10 header for pushbutton signals and I2C interface controller signals.
 This header can be used to read the pushbuttons status from an external 3.3 V controller, to use the I2C interface IC pins for other purposes, or to reprogram it using the SWD interface.
 These provide a place to mount header pins if desired.

 ### Mechanical Information

 ![](assets/BtnMec.png)

 # Software

 ## Libraries and Sketches

 The Plug and Make Kit is compatible with the Modulino library, which can be found at the following link: [Modulino library link](https://github.com/arduino-libraries/Modulino).

 ## I2C Address Reference